 Hunters Point Shipyard and Candlestick Point are part of the Bayview Hunters Point neighborhood and are in close proximity to one another, separated only by the Yosemite Slough and South Basin.
 Together, they comprise about 702 acres, and make up the largest area of underused land in the City.
-This legislation creating the Candlestick Point Activity Node Special Use District, the Hunters Point Shipyard Phase 2 Special Use District, the 40/420-CP Height and Bulk District and the 40/370-HP Height and Bulk District, and the related rezoning and General Plan amendments, will implement the proposed consolidated redevelopment of the Hunters Point Shipyard Phase 2 and Candlestick Point ("the Project").
-The areas within the Candlestick Activity Node Special Use District and the Hunters Point Shipyard Phase 2 Special Use District together comprise the Project Site ("The Project Site").
-As set forth in Proposition G, passed by San Francisco voters on June 3, 2008, the Project is designed to reconnect the Shipyard and Candlestick Point with the Bayview Hunters Point community and the rest of San Francisco and transform these long-abandoned waterfront lands into productive areas for jobs, parks and housing, including affordable housing.
+This legislation creating the Candlestick Point Activity Node Special Use District, the Hunters Point Shipyard Phase 2 Special Use District, the 40/420-CP Height and Bulk District and the 40/370-HP Height and Bulk District, and the related rezoning and General Plan amendments, will implement the proposed consolidated redevelopment of the Hunters Point Shipyard Phase 2 and

-Case No 2007.0946BEMTZRU

 Candlestick Point - Hunters Point

 Shipyard Phase 2 - Findings of

 Consistency with the General Plan,

 Recommending Approval of the

 Redevelopment Plans, and Making

 Office Allocation Findings Under

 Sections 320-325 of the Planning

 Code